Jett Bandy

 Jett Adam Bandy (born March 26, 1990) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Los Angeles Angels and Milwaukee Brewers.

 Early life

-Jett Bandy was raised in West Hills, California, the second of four children.
+Jett Bandy was raised in Thousand Oaks, California, the second of four children.
 Bandy's first name is a portmanteau, after his father John, and grandfather Chet.
 John Bandy was responsible for teaching Tom Cruise flair bartending for the 1988 film Cocktail.
 Jett's mother is Sheryl.

 Bandy first met his wife Sydney in 2012, while he was playing in the minor leagues.